aidotse/decaihealth/isic_test_guide.md

 2. Download the dataset here https://www.kaggle.com/datasets/nroman/melanoma-external-malignant-256 and place it in /decentralized_ai_dermatology/data and unzip it.

-3. Use the provided Dockerfile to build an image with the required library dependencies, provided in requirements.txt.
+3. Use the provided Dockerfile to build an image with the required library dependencies, listed in requirements.txt.

     ```cd decentralized_ai_dermatology```

     ```docker build -t decentralized_ai_dermatology --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g) -f Dockerfile .```

-4. Start the container
+4. Start the Docker container

     ```docker run -d --rm -it --volume $(pwd):/workspace --shm-size 16G --gpus all --name decentralized_ai_dermatology decentralized_ai_dermatology```

-5. Execute container
+5. Execute the container

     ```docker exec -it decentralized_ai_dermatology bash```

-## Local tests
+## Individual tests

-6. To see that everything works, train the model locally, without any federated learning.
-It will train the classifier on 5% of the data.
+6. To verify that everything is working, train the model locally, without any federated learning.
+This will train the classifier on 5% of the data.

     ```python train_local.py --path_data "/workspace/data" --nowandb --num_partitions 20 --partition 0```